29 October 2019

 Over the past few years, these upgrades have made a difference.
 The ratio for Power Usage Effectiveness (PUE) in data centers, which is the metric that calculates how much energy is used by the computing equipment in contrast to cooling and other overhead, has lowered.
 Hovering around 2.0 five to 10 years ago, that measurement has lowered to 1.5 in some of the better facilities.
 Unfortunately, in the past year, that number has begun rising again, from an average PUE of 1.58 in 2018 to 1.67 in 2019.
 Further changes will be needed to lower this number again.

 Data centers in the U.S. consume 2% of the overall power in the country, more than 70 billion kilowatt-hours of electricity a year.
-This has forced many data center facilities to look for more sustainable energy consumption methods.
+This has forced many data centre facilities to look for more sustainable energy consumption methods.
 Although rooftop solar panels prove difficult, due to the consistent high consumption of power, many new centers are emerging near wind and solar farms in order to increase their use of renewable energy.
 Hydropower has also been an effective sustainable energy source for these facilities.
 Another method is to build data centers in cooler climates, reducing the need for cooling technology.

 Improvements in server technology have helped decrease the overall temperature needed in data centers.
 Previously, optimal temperatures needed to hover around 18 degrees Celsius.
 With these advances, data rooms can now be kept at temperatures as high as 35 degrees Celsius.
 Unfortunately, most data centers have yet to adapt to these new temperatures, and it is still uncommon to see temperatures at data centers above 21 or 22 degrees Celsius.